terkoizmy/susanoo-core/README.md

 ## 📌 Project Overview
 AETHERIS (System for Unified Surveillance and Autonomous Network Observation of Over-ground Energy) is an advanced simulation framework designed for the autonomous inspection of Green Hydrogen pipelines.

 Developed for the lablab.ai "AI Meets Robotics" Hackathon, this project addresses the critical safety challenges of the hydrogen economy.
-By utilizing AI-driven robotics, SUSANOO-CORE automates the detection of structural anomalies and gas leaks in high-pressure environments, minimizing human risk and ensuring infrastructure integrity.
+By utilizing AI-driven robotics, AETHERIS automates the detection of structural anomalies and gas leaks in high-pressure environments, minimizing human risk and ensuring infrastructure integrity.

 ## 🚀 The Problem
 As the world shifts toward Green Hydrogen, maintaining vast pipeline networks becomes a major challenge.
 Hydrogen is a highly volatile gas; even microscopic leaks can lead to significant hazards.
 Manual inspections are: